MarcelaGuevara/MachineLearning/README.md

 # MachineLearning

 This repository contains the files corresponding to the Course Project of the Machine learning course.
+If you want to review the final document, please read the .md file.